2020 Twitter account hijacking: Incident

 Some of the compromised accounts posted scam messages repeatedly, even after having some of the messages deleted.
 The tweets were labelled as having been sent using the Twitter Web app.
 One of the phrases involved in the scam was tweeted more than 3,000 times in the space of four hours, with tweets being sent from IP addresses linked to many different countries.
 The reused phrasing allowed Twitter to remove the offending tweets easily as they took steps to stop the scam.

 By 21:45 UTC, Twitter released a statement saying they were "aware of a security incident impacting accounts on Twitter" and that they were "taking steps to fix it".
-Shortly afterwards, it disabled the ability for some accounts to tweet, or to reset their password; Twitter has not confirmed which accounts were restricted, but many users with accounts Twitter had marked as "verified" confirmed that they were unable to tweet.
+Shortly afterwards, it disabled the ability for some accounts to tweet, or to reset their password; Twitter had not confirmed which accounts were restricted, but many users with accounts Twitter had marked as "verified" confirmed that they were unable to tweet.
 Approximately three hours after the first scam tweets, Twitter reported they believed they had resolved all of the affected accounts to restore credentials to their rightful owners.
 Later that night, Twitter CEO Jack Dorsey said it was a "tough day for us at Twitter.
 We all feel terrible this happened.
 We're diagnosing and will share everything we can when we have a more complete understanding of exactly what happened."
 At least one cryptocurrency exchange, Coinbase, blacklisted the bitcoin addresses to prevent money from being sent.
 Coinbase said they stopped over 1,000 transactions totaling over US$280,000 from being sent.

 In addition to sending out tweets, the account data for eight compromised accounts was downloaded, including all created posts and direct messages, though none of these accounts belonged to verified users.
 Twitter also suspected that thirty-six other accounts had their direct messages accessed but not downloaded including Dutch Parliament Representative Geert Wilders, but believed no other current or former elected official had their messages accessed.